americanas-go/log/README.md

 ```

 #### Trace
-Trace logs a message at level Trace (Logrus and Zerolog) and Debug (Zap) on the standard logger.
+logs a message at level Trace (Logrus and Zerolog) and Debug (Zap) on the standard logger.

 ```go
 package main